+Home | Museum | Wanted | Specs | Previous | Next |

 is a second function key for the soft-keys, allowing each soft-key to perform

-two differing functions.
+before a soft-key.
 A green LED located near the second function key

 The Payroll Application ROM Cartridge